webis-de/ecir24-seo-spam-in-search-engines/README.md

 The list of product queries can be found in [serp_crawler/resources/product-queries.txt](serp_crawler/resources/product-queries.txt).

-The full website crawls are too large to publish on Zenodo and can be made available on requests (please contact us).
+The full website crawls are too large to publish on Zenodo and can be made available on request (please contact us).

 ## How to cite